-UPDATE 2-Turkish lira weakens again after rocky pre-election week
+UPDATE 3-Turkish lira weakens again after rocky pre-election week

 “Concerns about Turkey’s economy and financial markets are unlikely to fade even once Sunday’s local elections are out of the way.
 If anything, we think that they will intensify,” said Jason Tuvey, senior emerging markets economist at Capital Economics.

-“The tightening of financial conditions adds to the reasons to think that, even once the economy emerges from recession, the recovery will be slow-going.”
+“The tightening of financial conditions adds to the reasons to think that, even once the economy emerges from recession, the recovery will be slow-going,” he said.

 Turkish President Tayyip Erdogan is campaigning hard for his AK Party, which could lose control of Ankara and other major cities after the nationwide municipal elections on Sunday.
-On Thursday he blamed lira weakness on attacks by the West.

-In another echo of last year’s crisis, when investors were spooked by Erdogan’s unorthodox economic views, the president also renewed calls for lower interest rates despite double-digit inflation and a fragile lira.
+On Thursday Erdogan blamed lira weakness on attacks by the West.
+In another echo of last year’s crisis, when investors were spooked by his unorthodox economic views, the president also renewed calls for lower interest rates despite double-digit inflation and a fragile lira.

 The currency has been hit by a lack of confidence among Turks, prompting them to snap up record holdings of dollars and gold.
 Uneasy relations with the United States and concerns about post-election government policy have also hurt investor sentiment.